 FoursquareUserMapsURL=""

-with a valid token from mapbox.com.
+Replace "YOUR_MAPBOX_TOKEN" with a valid token from mapbox.com.

-Step 6: Fix/Patch esbuild.config.mjs
+Step 6: Fix/Patch esbuild.config.mjs to Use .env Values

-Modify the define
+Modify the define and plugins sections in

 cd ~/kepler.gl/examples/demo-app/esbuild.config.mjs